morpheuslord/QuadraInspect/README.md

 \___\_\__,_/\__,_/\__,_/_/   \__,_/___/_/ /_/____/ .___/\___/\___/\__/
                                                 /_/
 ```
 The security of mobile devices has become a critical concern due to the increasing amount of sensitive data being stored on them.
 With the rise of Android OS as the most popular mobile platform, the need for effective tools to assess its security has also increased.
 In response to this need, a new Android framework has emerged that combines three powerful tools - AndroPass, APKUtil, RMS, and MobFS - to conduct comprehensive vulnerability analysis of Android applications.
-This framework is known as AFrame.
+This framework is known as QuadraInspect.

-AFrame is an Android framework that integrates AndroPass, APKUtil, RMS and MobFS, providing a powerful tool for analyzing the security of Android applications.
+QuadraInspect is an Android framework that integrates AndroPass, APKUtil, RMS and MobFS, providing a powerful tool for analyzing the security of Android applications.
 AndroPass is a tool that focuses on analyzing the security of Android applications' authentication and authorization mechanisms, while APKUtil is a tool that extracts valuable information from an APK file.
 Lastly, MobFS and RMS facilitates the analysis of an application's filesystem by mounting its storage in a virtual environment.

-By combining these three tools, AFrame provides a comprehensive approach to vulnerability analysis of Android applications.
+By combining these three tools, QuadraInspect provides a comprehensive approach to vulnerability analysis of Android applications.
 This framework can be used by developers, security researchers, and penetration testers to assess the security of their own or third-party applications.
-AFrame provides a unified interface for all three tools, making it easier to use and reducing the time required to conduct comprehensive vulnerability analysis.
+QuadraInspect provides a unified interface for all three tools, making it easier to use and reducing the time required to conduct comprehensive vulnerability analysis.
 Ultimately, this framework aims to increase the security of Android applications and protect users' sensitive data from potential threats.

 ## Requirements
  - Windows, Linux or Mac